rc2dev/dotfiles/README.md

 stow -t ~ bash
 ```

+## Automatic installation

-As an alternative, run `./install` and pick a group of directories to stow.
+Just run `./install` and pick a group of directories to stow.

 ## License